 Brazilian Jiu-Jitsu For The Street

-Imagine you wanted to gather a group of experts to collaborate in making the most complete, effective ground fighting system for extreme street self-defense.
-What arts would you draw these experts from?
-You would certainly want a highly experienced BJJ black belt.
+Imagine you wanted to gather a group of experts to collaborate on making the most complete, effective ground-fighting system for extreme self-defense.
+What arts would you recruit these experts from?
+You would certainly want an experienced Brazilian jiu-jitsu black belt.
 How about a successful MMA coach who had cornered world champions?
-Since we are talking street, you would want a renowned JKD instructor.
+Since we are talking street defense, you would want a renowned jeet kune do instructor.
 And an expert in the weapons-based Filipino martial arts, preferably one of the original Dog Brothers.

-You would probably also want a southeast Asian silat expert who specialized in the most vicious and functional portions of the art.
-And you would definitely want a Krav Maga instructor who actually pressure-tested all the gun disarms against world class combat athletes.
-Let’s also include an experienced scientist to oversee the whole process to ensure that every theory is taken into the lab and tested in a valid way.
-Well, Burton Richardson is all of the above.
+You would probably also want a Southeast Asian silat expert who specializes in the most vicious and functional portions of the art.
+And you would definitely want a krav maga instructor who pressure-tested all the gun disarms against world-class combat athletes.
+Let’s also include an experienced scientist to oversee the process to ensure that every theory is taken into the lab and tested.
+Burton Richardson, author of this book, is all of the above.

-- Learn from Black Belt Magazine Hall of Famer Burton Richardson
+- Learn from Black Belt Hall of Famer Burton Richardson

 - Functional pistol and knife defense is prioritized